123iris/Docker/Docker install on centos.md

 #### Step 3:  Add the Docker Repository to CentOS

-&nbsp; To install the edge or test versions of Docker, you need to add the Docker CE stable repository to your system.
+&nbsp; To install the edge or test versions of Docker, you need to add the Docker CE stable repository to your system.<br>
 &nbsp; To do so, run the command:

  ```